aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/_index.md

 {{% /notice %}}
 -->

-In this lab, you will learn how to use container orchestrators like AWS EKS and deploy an architecture for high-performance molecular dynamics.
+In this lab, you will learn how to use container orchestrators like **Amazun EKS** and deploy an architecture for high-performance molecular dynamics.
 Specifically, you wil run a pipeline for modeling the molecular dynamics of lisozome in water ```Lowell TODO: ensure accuracy, expand as needed```, implemented with [Gromacs](https://www.gromacs.org/).

 You will be deploying the below architecture as part of this lab: